Azure/azure-remote-rendering-asset-tool/README.md

 ### Building

 * Clone the GitHub Repository [Azure Remote Rendering Asset Tool](https://github.com/Azure/azure-remote-rendering-asset-tool).
-* From the root directory, run the script *GenerateSolution.bat \<OutputDirectory\> -vs2017 (or -vs2019)*.
+* From the root directory, run the script *GenerateSolution.bat \<OutputDirectory\> -vs2019*.
 The script will run CMake and generate a Visual Studio solution in *OutputDirectory*.
-* Open it with Visual Studio 2017 or Visual Studio 2019.
+* Open it with Visual Studio 2019.
 * Compile (Debug or Release).
 * Run.